 IACS seminars are generally held every other Friday at lunchtime during the academic year.
 (Lunch is served at 12:30pm on a first-come, first served basis, with the seminar beginning promptly at 1pm.)
 Unless otherwise indicated, all seminars will be held in Maxwell Dworkin G115.
 Students, faculty and others interested in computational science and applied computation are welcome to attend.
-See the calendar page for ways to find out about future seminars.
+Join the IACS Mailing List to find out about future seminars.

 September 12, 2014